ncatlab/nlab-content/pages/2556.md

 +-- {: .un_prop}
 ###### Proposition

-These morphism $(\iota_n)$ constitute respect the face and degeneracy maps on both sides and hence induce an inclusion of simplicial objects
+These morphism $(\iota_n)$ respect the face and degeneracy maps on both sides and hence induce an inclusion of simplicial objects

 $$
   \Pi^{inf}(X) \hookrightarrow \Pi(X)